uwinkler/restate/README.md

 #### Listen to events

-Glue-code can also receive messages from the application - redux style.
+Connectors can also receive messages from the application - redux style.

 Here is a simple UNDO example.
-The glue-code records the history of the app state using the `store.state$` observable.
+The undo-connector records the history of the app state using the `store.state$` observable.

-The glue-code also listens to the `UNDO` events by subscribing the `store.messageBus$`.
+The undo-connector also listens to the `UNDO` events by subscribing to  `store.messageBus$`.
-If it receives the `UNDO` event, it rewinds the state history by one step.
+If the connector receives a `UNDO` event, the connector rewinds the state history by one.

 ```ts
   const history = []